Sgydoo/puppet-lunch/_posts/2013-12-27-roles-and-profiles.md

 role: webapp1-dev-webapp
 {% endhighlight %}

-Roles are then described in the Hiera configuration under the 'role' directory.
+Roles are then described using a Hiera data source under the 'role' directory.

+To do this, we need to revise our Hiera hierarchy:

+{% highlight yaml %}
+---
+:backends:
+  - yaml
+:hierarchy:
+    - node/%{::fqdn}
+    - "%{::environment}/%{::role}"
+    - role/%{::role}
+    - "%{::environment}"
+    - global
+:yaml:
+  :datadir: /etc/puppetlabs/puppet/hiera
+{% endhighlight %}

+This Hiera configuration provides a huge amount of flexibility.
+In addition to our existing functionality, it allows:

+* The ability to define a role for each node.
+* The ability to vary a role definition on a per-environment basis.

+For example, if we create a new node called 'webserver1' with the role 'web' and environment 'uat', Hiera will search for Puppet module parameters in the following files:

+1. /etc/puppetlabs/puppet/hiera/node/webserver1.yaml
+2. /etc/puppetlabs/puppet/hiera/uat/web.yaml
+3. /etc/puppetlabs/puppet/hiera/web.yaml
+4. /etc/puppetlabs/puppet/hiera/uat.yaml
+5. /etc/puppetlabs/puppet/hiera/global.yaml

+So that's:

+1. Specific config for this particular server
+2. Config for all UAT web servers
+3. Config for all web servers
+4. Config for all nodes in UAT
+5. Common config for all nodes

 Here's an example of the webapp1-dev-webapp role in datadir/role/webapp1-dev-webapp.yaml.
 Note that it simply includes the appropriate profiles, then adds some role-specific configuration:

 {% highlight text %}